daoism-systems/safe-decentralized-registry/readme.md

 <br>

-8. after you create transaction, now you need to sign it.
-In this example 2/2 owners are needed to sign it
+8. After creating the transaction, you will need to sign it.
+In this example, the signatures of 2 out of 2 owners are required.

-9. switch to safe owner wallet, click on the transaction, and sign it (repeat if multiple owners)
+9. Switch to the Safe owner's wallet, click on the transaction, and sign it (repeat this step for multiple owners if necessary).

 <div>
   <img src="https://i.imgur.com/cNljDEl.png" width=70%>